Florida Spring Break Tour 2022

 The arrival and departure days of each party

-are usable days for another party in most cases.
+are usable half days for another party in some cases.

 Idle Awhile River Resort